slouc/finch-demo/README.md

 # Minimal finch REST API server
-## (on top of finagle/TwitterServer)

 ### What is this?

-This is a minimal finch server implementation running on top of TwitterServer with circe encoding/decoding.
+This is a minimal finch server implementation running as a TwitterServer with circe encoding/decoding.

 Available endpoints: